leningy/Java-Collections/README.md

 - Be careful when declaring variables inside conditionals, especially when the variables are use in later operations outside the conditionals.
 - Constructors have no return type.
 - <Java: Identifier expected> declare variable outside of try block.
+- <error: class, interface, or enum expected> typically occurs when there is an additional curly brace at the end of the program.